tytydraco/yessleep/out/Shock_Of_The_Studio.md

 Then they all started talking at once, telling me I couldn't leave and not to worry and that my dad would soon be here.

-I slapped my hands over my ears, screaming at everyone to stop talking and shouting, but they would.
+I slapped my hands over my ears, screaming at everyone to stop talking and shouting, but they wouldn't.

 Suddenly, a jolt went through my body and my hands fell off my ears.